WabweniBrian/ADVANCED_MVC_MINI_FRAMEOWRK/README.md

 - Custom routing
 - PSR-4 Autoloading
 - Custom 404
+- Protected routes - You can't access some routes without being logged in
 - User authentication and validation with multiple validation rules
 - Custom Validation class with generic validation rules
 - Validator class with different validation rules and methods